About Intel Costa Rica

 Intel has developed a major Environmental Health and Safety (EHS) community awareness program.
 Intel EHS professionals, together with community groups and local government officials, work with neighboring companies to improve our environmental impact and practices.

 The arrival of Intel positively changed many safety paradigms in Costa Rica.
-The company has introduced new products with no adverse impact on the safety and health of our workers, or on the environment.
-Intel has recorded no regulatory violations of any kind.
+The company has introduced new products with no adverse impact on the safety and health of our workers or on the environment.
 Its environmental performance indicators demonstrated continuous improvement.
 Injury rates were reduced to minimal levels, while recycling and waste minimization levels went up.
 The company has also implemented programs to share our environmental health and safety methods with the entire country.

-Intel Costa Rica has significantly increased its solid waste recycling performance, and is now recycling about 74 percent of the solid waste it generates.
+Intel Costa Rica has significantly increased its solid waste recycling performance and is now recycling about 90 percent of the solid waste it generates.
 The revenue generated from our solid waste recycling program is donated to community public schools.
 Intel is also collaborating with community schools to help them adopt our recycling practices.
-Intel Costa Rica has continued to decrease our environmental impact by installing a new flow-control system at our sites to reduce and reuse water.
+Intel Costa Rica has continued to decrease our environmental impact by installing a new flow-control system at our sites to reduce water use and reuse water.

 Componentes Intel de Costa Rica